DynamoDS/DynamoPrimer/08_Dynamo-for-Revit/8-1_The-Revit-Connection.md

 **Note - By using the Revit-specific family of nodes, the Dynamo graph will only  work when opening in Dynamo for Revit.
 If a Dynamo for Revit graph is opened in Dynamo Sandbox for example, the Revit nodes will be missing.*

+### Freezing Nodes
+Since Revit is a platform which provides robust project management, parametric operations in Dynamo can be complex and slow to calculate.
+If the Dynamo solver is taking a long time to calculate nodes, you may want to use the "freeze" node functionality in order to pause the execution of Revit operations while you develop your graph.
+For more information on freezing nodes, check out the "Freezing" section in the [solids chapter](../05_Geometry-for-Computational-Design/5-6_solids.md).

 ### Community
 Since Dynamo was originally created for AEC, its large and growing community is a great resource for learning from and connecting with experts in the industry.
 Dynamo’s community is made of architects, engineers, programmers, and designers who all have a passion for sharing and making.